bytes-lab/analytics-app/README.md

 ### Python Version

 This app is using python 3.x and pip3.
-Recommended to use virtual env.
+Recommended to use a virtual env.

 ### Setting environment variables